justmat/d/README.md

 * lb - lowbias
 * hs - tape hiss

-turn **encoders 1/2/3** to change the engine parameters in varying amounts, according to the control matrix:
+turn **encoders 1/2/3** to change the engine parameters in varying amounts, according to the control matrix.

 ### the matrix